clarkgrangerc/DM-SL/Assignment3/gb_prediction.md

 </table>

 Table 2 contains the average results of the lasso cross validation.
-The model found has in average a log lambda of -2.1837253 and in average includes 32 coefficients.
+The model found has in average a log lambda of -2.1649544 and in average includes 30 coefficients.
 However, the findings suggests that the lasso selected model does not improve the best linear model built in the previous section according with the boostrapped out of sample RSME computed.
-In graph 1, we show the evolution of a lasso regression.
+In graph 1, we show the evolution of a lasso regression for one case.
 We can appreciate how lasso approach found the minimum RMSE in a number of coefficients similar to the coefficients included in the best linear regression.
 The last reinforces that the linear model could be a good predictor of rent price.

 **Graph 1.
 Lasso model: Errror vs Log Lambda**
 ![](gb_prediction_files/figure-markdown_strict/unnamed-chunk-6-1.png)